-The Argonia preschool is the only type of formal learning environment that is available to the preschool age students in our community.
-The only other options for our students are staying home with a babysitter, being placed in daycare, or staying home with a non-working parent.
-The parents of this community are pleased and grateful to have a preschool program available for their children.
+The Argonia preschool is the only formal learning environment that is available to the preschool age students in our community.
+Other options for preschool age children are staying with a babysitter, being in daycare, or staying home with a non-working parent.
+District leaders realize the importance of providing early childhood experiences for the children of this school district and are committed to having a preschool program available in our community.

 Argonia has a very active PAT (Parents As Teachers) program and the PAT instructor is instrumental in getting parents to attend our early childhood screenings and becoming involved in our preschool program.
 Our preschool program can pick right up with the students as they age out of the PAT program.
 This has been a very positive feature for the parents in our community.
 The PAT instructor also holds monthly story and activity times for the young children in our community to attend whether they are in PAT or not.
-Fortunately we have small enough numbers that we can accommodate the majority of our students in our PAT program and our preschool.
+Fortunately, we have small enough numbers that we can accommodate the majority of our students in our PAT program and our preschool.
 We have rarely had to turn anyone who requested these services away.
 However, in order to maintain these services for the children in our community we have had to limit our programs to only those students who live in our community.
 At this time we are unable to accept out of district students in our PAT or our preschool programs.